We-Sci/public_wesci_python_logger/README.md

 # We-Sci Python Logger

 ## Introduction
-This repo contains instructions and examples of how to use We-Sci's [Python Logger SDK](https://pypi.python.org/pypi/wesci) to curate research done using python, in your We-Sci's private cloud account.
+This repo contains instructions and examples of how to use We-Sci's [Python Logger SDK](https://pypi.python.org/pypi/wesci) to auto-curate research done using python, in your We-Sci's private cloud account.

-## Current SDK Version
+## Current Package Version
 0.5.0

 ## Python Versions Supported
-We're in a closed beta, currently supporting only Python 2.7.9+ and Python 3+ (including Jupyter Notebook), on Mac OS, Linux and Windows 7+.
+We're in a beta, currently supporting only Python 2.7.9+ and Python 3+ (including Jupyter Notebook), on Mac OS, Linux and Windows 7+.
+The product is undergoing intensive improvement and enhancement process on a daily basis.

 ## Using We-Sci's python logger: